GENERAL TERMS AND CONDITIONS OF SALE OF SKI LIFT PASSES

 Article 2.2.
 Physical medium of Passes

-The Pass is issued on a Physical medium (hereinafter referred to as “Physical medium”) that contains its number, called a “Keycard number”.
-The Pass is composed of a Physical medium that incorporates a ski pass and, if applicable, a proof of purchase.
+The Pass is issued on a physical medium (hereinafter referred to as “physical medium”) that contains its number, called a “physical medium number.”
+The Pass is composed of a physical medium that incorporates a ski pass and a proof of purchase.

-Passes are exclusively issued on a rechargeable card encoded with a chip, called the “Keycard/Serre Chevalier Card”, and allow activation of the turnstiles at access points of the ski lifts.
+This rechargeable card encoded with a chip, called the "Card," allows activation of the turnstiles at access points of the ski lifts.

-The titleholder of a Physical medium does not benefit from any reduction on the price of the ski pass if it was recharged.
+The titleholder of a physical medium does not benefit from any reduction on the price of the ski pass if recharged at points of sale or online.

 Article 2.3.
 Photograph of the client

-The sale of any type of “season” Pass is subject to the Client submitting or taking a recent identification photo, displaying the frontal view of the Client’s face, without sunglasses nor head covering.
+To purchase any type of “season” Pass, as well as “complementary” or “veterans” Passes of a duration of three (3) days or more, the Client must submit a recent form of identification photo, showing the frontal view of the Client’s face, without sunglasses nor head covering.

-This photo will be kept by the Operator in the computer ticketing system to facilitate any possible recharging or reissuing of the Pass, on the condition that the Client has given prior consent (see “Protection of Personal Data” below).
+This photo will be kept by the Seller in the computer ticketing system to facilitate any possible recharging or reissuing of the Pass, on the condition of the Client’s prior consent (see “Protection of Personal Data”).

 Article 2.4.
 Tariffs and payment methods

-Discounts or complimentary products are offered to various categories of persons according to the conditions posted at points of sale or on the Website.
+Discounts and complementary products are offered to various categories of persons according to the conditions posted at points of sale or on the website.
 These discounted or free products are issued upon presentation of official ID documents at the time of purchase to justify the special rate.
-No photocopies of ID will be accepted.
-No discounts or free products will be granted after purchase.
+Photocopies of ID will not be accepted.
+No discounts or complementary products shall be granted afterpurchase.

-All discounts will be applied based on the "solo or individual adult rate” and cannot be combined with any other offer or promotion in progress.
+All discounts will be applied based on the "solo or individual adult fare" and cannot be combined with any other offer or promotion in progress.